doug-burrell/max30102/README.md

 ## Setup
 A couple non-standard Python libraries are required: `smbus` and `numpy`.
-I recommend installing the `numpy` library with apt as oposed to pip since pip takes a really long time.
+I recommend installing the `numpy` library with apt as opposed to pip since pip takes a really long time.
 `sudo apt install python-numpy`